Breath Test for SIBO and Gut Dysfunction

 COLLECTING YOUR SAMPLES

 The information is then gathered and analysed by our trained Nutritionists and a suitable dietary strategy is recommended.
 We will discuss the results and outline the recommended diet at an appointment to be scheduled after your samples have been analysed.
-A one-hour appointment is required.
+A 90-minute appointment is required.
 Book here.

 OPTIONS FOR TESTING